andrelip/mermaid-markdown-render/README.md

-# Markdown Preview Server
+# Mermaid Markdown Preview Server

-A markdown preview server designed to simplify reading and presenting markdown files with Mermaid diagrams.
+A **very opinionated** markdown preview server designed to simplify reading and presenting markdown files with Mermaid diagrams.
 Perfect for technical documentation, architecture diagrams, and flowcharts.

+This tool makes specific choices about rendering, layout, and diagram presentation to optimize for readability and professional output.

 ## Why This Tool?